infinum/frontend-handbook/Testing.md

 Let's remove the empty check to clean code.
 Next, we need to check if the first and second arguments are numbers, and the last one is a string.

-- calculator should throw error if invalid types passed for arguments
+> calculator should throw error if invalid types passed for arguments

 We write code to check for types.
 Test passes.

 Then

-- calculator should throw error if operation type is invalid
+> calculator should throw error if operation type is invalid

 We test that the string is the correct value which can be 'ADD', 'SUBTRACT', and so on - whatever our interface will provide.
 Code will be added and test passes.

 Then there is that HUGE check if dividing with 0.

-- calculator should not have 0 for 2nd number with 'DIV' operation type
+> calculator should not have 0 for 2nd number with 'DIV' operation type

 Code for that and test passes.

-You might be yelling 'Where is calculation implementation!'.
+You might be yelling _"Where is calculation implementation!"_.
 We go step by step and here we first assure that usage is correct, and then functionality should be added.

 Can you see how these checks are describing usage similar to your requirements?
 This is very important.
 Imagine someone goes to your tests first.
 They can know what your code does, if we assume that tests pass, without going to source.
 This is something that is making tests cost-effective.
 If someone needs to know functionality or refactor, it will be easy to do.
 We can add a few more tests and continue to talk about TDD.

 Test for:

-- calculator should return 4 if 1 and 3 are passed for 'ADD' operation type
+> calculator should return 4 if 1 and 3 are passed for 'ADD' operation type

 Write code.
 Test passes.

-- calculator should return -4 if -1 and -3 are passed for 'ADD' operation type
+> calculator should return -4 if -1 and -3 are passed for 'ADD' operation type

 Again.
 Write code.
 Test passes.
 And so on.